peteryouBuffalo/OldVersion_ZbAnalysis/README.md

 For convenience, the physics objects, leptons and jets for example, are wrapped by objects in src/Obj.cxx.
 They contain a TLorentzVector together with other variables (for example isolation for lepton and deepCSV for jet).
 All corrections are implemented in these object classes.

 To build the code type "make".
 Use "make name_of_class.o" to compile a specific class.
-To clean "make clean".
+To clean: "make clean".
+The easiest way to compile the code is to execute the "make" inside CMSSW environment (after eval `scramv1 runtime -csh`).

 The workflow starts from executing the command line